-Sarah Sonsalla’s practice focuses on Municipal Law, Real Estate, and Labor and Employment Law.
+Sarah Sonsalla’s practice focuses on Municipal Law and Real Estate.

 Sarah Sonsalla is a Shareholder at Kennedy & Graven.
-Sarah has over 13 years’ experience in representing cities and townships.
-Sarah is currently the city attorney for the cities of Lake City and Sandstone and general counsel for Local Government Information Systems (LOGIS), a joint powers entity.
+Sarah has over 20 years’ experience in representing cities and townships.
+Sarah is currently the City Attorney for the cities of Lake Elmo, New Brighton, Fridley, Lake City, Sandstone, and Kettle River and general counsel for Local Government Information Systems (LOGIS), a joint powers entity.
 Sarah has significant experience in drafting and reviewing ordinances, resolutions, and contracts and attending all types of city council, town board, commission and staff meetings.
 Sarah also has significant real estate experience including drafting real estate documents such as purchase agreements, easements, and deeds and bringing quiet title actions, proceedings subsequent actions and Torrens registration actions.

 Sarah received her B.A. in Philosophy and Political Science from the University of Wisconsin – La Crosse in 1998.
 She received General Honors along with Departmental Honors in Philosophy and Political Science.
 In 2001, Sarah received her J.D. from the University of Minnesota Law School.
 During law school, Sarah served as the Executive Editor of the Minnesota Intellectual Property Review.
 After law school, Sarah practiced for four years at a law firm in St. Paul as an associate attorney, practicing primarily in the areas of municipal law, labor and employment law, and real estate before joining Kennedy & Graven as an associate attorney in 2005.

 Sarah enjoys running, biking, swimming, and downhill skiing.
 She also enjoys playing the trumpet and has participated in many different bands.
 Sarah lives in Woodbury with her husband and two children.